cyberbotics/webots-doc/reference/receiver.md

 #### Description

-The `wb_receiver_get_signal_strength()` function operates on the head packet in the receiver's queue (see ).
+The `wb_receiver_get_signal_strength()` function operates on the head packet in the receiver's queue (see [this figure](receiver.md#receiver-s-packet-queue)).
 It returns the simulated signal strength at the time the packet was transmitted.
 This signal strength is equal to the inverse of the distance between the emitter and the receiver squared.
 In other words, *s = 1 / r^2*, where *s* is the signal strength and *r* is the distance between emitter and receiver.
 It is illegal to call this function if the receiver's queue is empty (`wb_receiver_get_queue_length()` == 0).

 The function `wb_receiver_get_emitter_direction()` also operates on the head packet in the receiver's queue.
 It returns a normalized (length=1) vector that